jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 It maintains symbolic links which determine default commands.

 ##
-# Why does `update-alternatives` use two symlinks between a generic name and an alternative (instead of just one)?
+# Why does `update-alternatives` use two symlinks between the link and path of an alternative (instead of one)?

     /usr/bin/editor
     → /etc/alternatives/editor